Chevrolet Silverado EV

 Hands Free Trailering

+To further enable independence, we implemented UWB technology to enable trailering with no help.
 The driver simply positions the trailer within five to ten feet of the truck's hitch and initiates the connection via the vehicle screen.
-The truck then precisely maneuvers itself to automatically align and hitch the trailer.
+The truck then utilizes UWB technology to precisely maneuver itself to automatically align and hitch the trailer.